buroa/k8s-gitops/README.md

 ## <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f30e/512.gif" alt="🌎" width="20" height="20"> DNS

 I have two instances of `external-dns` running in my cluster.
 The private DNS instance synchronizes DNS records with a `UDM Pro Max`, while the public DNS instance does the same with `Cloudflare`.
-This setup is managed by creating ingresses with specific ingress classes: `internal` for the private DNS and `external` for the public DNS.
-Both ingresses use the `external-dns.alpha.kubernetes.io/target` annotation to specify the target.
+This setup is managed by creating ingresses with specific classes: `internal` for private DNS and `external` for public DNS.
 The `external-dns` instances then syncs the DNS records to their respective platforms accordingly.

 ---